mwiedmann/cx16CodingInC/Chapter09-Color-Depth-Modes/README.md

 </table>

 ### Tile Index
 You have 10 bits for the tile index in these modes.
 This lets you choose from up to 1024 different tiles.
 Most games won't need that many tiles but it allows you to create some very diverse foregrounds and backgrounds for your games.
-If your tile index is <= 255 (which is almost always will be), you can just assign the index to Byte 0:
+If your tile index is <= 255 (which it almost always will be), you can just assign the index to Byte 0:

 ```C
 unsigned char i;